-treatise about the rules that pertain to the multiplication, the divisions, the joinings and
+treatise about the rules that pertain to the multiplications, the divisions, the joinings and the subtractions of roots.
+And further to know to find the roots of square and cube numbers

 299 Some of them taught astrology with the necessary astronomical underpinning at the medical faculties, where astrology served prognostication.
 One who did so was Giovanni di Bartolo, on whom below, p.
-262 - see [Ulivi 2002a: 39 n.
+255 - see [Ulivi 2002a: 39 n.
 141].

-300 "I distinguish, you distinguish" - a trace of how Latin verbs were taught in school.
+$^{^{300}}$ "I distinguish, you distinguish" - a trace of how Latin verbs were taught in school.
 Apart from the other obvious flaws of the explanation, Dardi's proposed translation from the Latin is at best approximative.

-301 Hardly means as "cube of cube" but presumably another trace of Latin as taught at the introductory level (nominative+genitive form).
+301 Hardly meant as "cube of cube" but presumably another trace of Latin as taught at the introductory level (nominative+genitive form).
 Dardi probably frequented a grammar school but hardly university, where such references to declination schemes would have been left behind.